Battle of Kherson: Lyceum and Bilozerka Square

-A group of 30-40 civilians had gathered at the entrance to Kherson from the village of Bilozerka on the evening of 28 February, amid rumors on social media that Russian forces would be entering the city there.
+A group of 30–40 civilians had gathered at the entrance to Kherson from the village of Bilozerka on the evening of 28 February, amid rumors on social media that Russian forces would be entering the city there.
 They were unarmed except for two policemen with assault rifles.
-The group felled trees on the roads the Russian forces were anticipated to use, in order to impede their movement and facilitate ambushes with Molotov cocktails.
+The group felled trees on the roads the Russian forces were anticipated to use, to impede their movement and facilitate ambushes with Molotov cocktails.
 By 01:00 on 1 March, the group left the area.

 By 10:00, a company of the Bilozerka territorial defense battalion, commanded by battalion chief of staff Serhii Bodnar, took up positions at the lyceum and at the Bilozerka square roundabout.
 Soon 40 Russian troops and a Tiger military vehicle approached the roundabout and a firefight ensued.
 The Ukrainians claimed to have killed two Russians and wounded one, while the Kherson police later announced that seven Ukrainian fighters had been killed at the battle near the lyceum.

 Lilac Park

 Around 10:00, more than 40 Ukrainian soldiers of the 2nd Company of the Bilozerka battalion, led by battalion commander Dmytro Kuzmenko, went to Lilac Park, in the city's Korabelnyi district, near the Kherson Refinery.
 The Ukrainian military expected only light Russian infantry to be present in Lilac Park.
 However, when they arrived, the Russian military was fully present, with tanks and armored vehicles.
-At around 11:00 a.m., a 20–30 minute engagement took place between Russian and Ukrainian soldiers at the park.
+At around 11:00 a.m., a 20–30-minute engagement took place between Russian and Ukrainian soldiers at the park.
 The engagement left at least 24 Ukrainian soldiers dead, with the Russian military "finishing off" any wounded Ukrainian soldiers found after the battle.
 Only one Russian soldier was killed during the engagement.
 Some of the Ukrainian soldiers who survived the battle retreated to the oil refinery and later abandoned that position.
 It was later reported that the Russians suffered ten killed or wounded during this engagement.